AndoniBonilla/Shadow-of-Valor/README.md

 - Java 22.0.2

-- JavaFX 23.0.1 (Zip file linked)
+- JavaFX 23.0.1 (Zip file linked for MacOS 64x SDK)

-- Downlad JavaFX 23.01 from Gloun
+- Download JavaFX 23.01 from Gloun

 - Below are the different ones

 - <img width="1208" alt="Screenshot 2025-02-01 at 4 11 09 PM" src="https://github.com/user-attachments/assets/0fd80669-98eb-4203-b206-e60f8d392f37" />
+1. Linux (x64) SDK
+Download: This version is a JavaFX libary complied for 64 bit Linux systems.
+File: openjfx-23.0.1_linux-x64_bin-sdk.zip

+2. Linux (x64) jmods
+This version is for Linux systems but for JMOD files files instead of SDK.
+JMOD files are used for modular devlopement and focused on advaanced JavaFX usage.
+File: openjfx-23.0.1_linux-x64_bin-jmods.zip

-1. macOS (x64) SDK
+3. macOS (x64) SDK
-Download: This version is suitable for macOS computers with Intel processors (64-bit architecture).
-If you have a Mac with an Intel-based processor (like a MacBook Pro with Intel Core i7), you should download this version.
+Download: This version is suitable for macOS computers with Intel processors.
 File: javafx-sdk-23.0.1_macos-x64_sdk.zip

-Use: This download contains the full JavaFX SDK, which includes the libraries and documentation required to run JavaFX applications.
-2. macOS (x64) jmods
+4. macOS (x64) jmods
 Download: This version is for macOS systems with Intel processors (64-bit architecture) but includes JMOD files instead of the SDK.
 JMOD files are typically used for modular development and are more focused on advanced JavaFX usage.
 File: javafx-sdk-23.0.1_macos-x64_jmods.zip

-Use: Only download this version if you're specifically working with Java modules, but in most cases, the SDK version (above) should suffice.9
-3. macOS (aarch64) SDK
+5. macOS (aarch64) SDK
 Download: This version is designed for macOS systems with Apple Silicon processors (M1, M2).
-If your client has a Mac with Apple Silicon (like a MacBook Air or MacBook Pro with an M1 or M2 chip), they should download this version.
 File: javafx-sdk-23.0.1_macos-aarch64_sdk.zip

-Use: This download includes the JavaFX SDK for ARM-based macOS systems.
-4. macOS (aarch64) jmods
+6. macOS (aarch64) jmods
 Download: Similar to the x64 jmods version, this is for Apple Silicon macOS systems and includes JMOD files.
 File: javafx-sdk-23.0.1_macos-aarch64_jmods.zip

-Use: Again, use this only if you need to work with modular JavaFX development.
-For most users, the SDK is sufficient.
-5. Windows (x64) SDK
+7. Windows (x64) SDK
 Download: This version is for Windows systems with 64-bit architecture (e.g., most modern Windows computers).
-Your client should download this if they are using Windows 10 or 11 (with an Intel or AMD 64-bit processor).
+Use if you are  are using Windows 10 or 11 (with an Intel or AMD 64-bit processor).
 File: javafx-sdk-23.0.1_windows-x64_sdk.zip

-Use: This is the standard JavaFX SDK for Windows, containing all the libraries required to run JavaFX apps.
-6. Windows (x64) jmods
+8. Windows (x64) jmods
 Download: This is for Windows systems with 64-bit architecture but specifically contains JMOD files for modular JavaFX development.
 File: javafx-sdk-23.0.1_windows-x64_jmods.zip

-Use: Use this if you need to work with modular development; otherwise, the SDK version (above) is the standard choice.
-7. Javadocs
+9. Javadocs
-Download: This download is simply the JavaFX documentation in a compressed format and is not necessary for running applications.
-It’s useful for developers who want to refer to JavaFX documentation offline.
+Download: This download is the JavaFX documentation in a compressed format.
 File: javafx-javadoc-23.0.1.zip
-Use: This is only needed if you want to access detailed JavaFX API documentation offline.
-For the downloads: Choose the download that goes with your computer and has the SDK download

-* This project was done on Mac, so no guarantee that it will work on Windows)
+* This project was done on Mac, so no guarantee that it will work on Windows and Linux
-* Windows may take a different approach
+* Windows and Linux may take a different approach

 ### Steps to Run
 1. Download Eclipse